Politics of Mongolia: Socialist period and single party government (1921-1990)

-Democratic movement
+Democratic revolution (1990)

 The perestroika in the Soviet Union and the democracy movements across Eastern Europe had a profound impact on Mongolian politics.
-On the morning of 10 December 1989, the first open pro-democracy demonstration was held in front of the Youth Cultural Centre in Ulaanbaatar.
-There, Tsakhiagiin Elbegdorj announced the establishment of the Mongolian Democratic Union.
+On the morning of 10 December 1989, the first open pro-democracy demonstration was held in front of the Youth Cultural Centre in Ulaanbaatar, the capital city of the Mongolian People's Republic.
+During the demonstrations, Tsakhiagiin Elbegdorj, one of the leading pro-democracy leaders, announced the establishment of the Mongolian Democratic Union, a pro-democracy non-governmental organization and political movement.

 Over the next months activists, led by 13 leaders, continued to organise demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
 Activists had growing support from Mongolians, both in the capital and the countryside.
 Efforts made by trade unions across the country for democracy had a significant impact on the success of the movement.
-After demonstrations of tens of thousands of people in freezing weather in the capital city as well as provincial centres, Mongolian People's Revolutionary Party Politburo gave way to the pressure and entered negotiations with the leaders of the democratic movement.
+After demonstrations of tens of thousands of people in freezing weather in the capital city and provincial centres, the Politburo of the Central Committee of the MPRP gave way to the pressure and entered negotiations with the leaders of the democratic movement in March.
 Jambyn Batmönkh, chairman of the Politburo, decided to dissolve the Politburo and to resign on 9 March 1990, paving the way for the first multi-party elections in Mongolia.
+In the 1990 parliamentary elections, the MPRP retained its majority in both chambers with relatively minor opposition party gains.
 As a result, Mongolia became the first country in Asia to successfully transition into democracy from communist rule.

-Multi-party system
+Post-revolution development (1990-1992)

-As a result of the democratic movement that led to 1990 Democratic Revolution in Mongolia, the constitution was amended, removing reference to the MPRP's role as the leading political force in the country, legalising opposition parties and creating a standing legislative body and the office of president in May 1990.
+As a result of the democratic movement that led to 1990 Democratic Revolution, the constitution was amended, removing reference to the MPRP's role as the leading political force in the country, legalising opposition parties and creating a standing legislative body and the office of president in May 1990.